 Since this camera is cloud based you'll be pleased to hear it comes with seven days of free storage, for free, for life.
 Yup, that means anything that happened within the last seven days is stored there for you to scroll back and view.
 This makes the camera stand out against rivals like Nest where a subscription is needed for such a privilege.
 Activity zones are a nice touch but you will need the camera in mains power mode to take advantage of this feature.

-- Read the full review: Arlo Pro 2
+- Read our full Arlo Pro 2 review

-2. Nest Cam Indoor: Best smart home camera
+2. Nest Cam Indoor: The best smart home camera

 The Nest Cam Indoor is the smart home camera that started it all and still offers one of the best experiences thanks to updates and that superb build quality.